p4535992/alfresco-mvc-actuators/README.md

 - Default configuration is set up for localhost usage.
 ACS is on the port 8080 and SBA on the port 9595 in order to enable SBA refer to [https://codecentric.github.io/spring-boot-admin/current/#set-up-admin-server](https://codecentric.github.io/spring-boot-admin/current/#set-up-admin-server) @EnableAdminServer.
   I recommend to use it with Spring Cloud Gateway and WebFlux/Web Reactive  and a reference Alfresco Authentication implementation is available at [https://github.com/dgradecak/alfresco-jwt-auth](https://github.com/dgradecak/alfresco-jwt-auth).
-  You can enable your SBA server in that application and watch the magic happen :-)
+  SBA server is already enabled ... sit down watch the magic happen :-)

 Docker (Deploy AlfrescoMVC Actuators)
 ----